cameronmclean/hyperPatterns/hyperPatterns.md

 #####20150525
 https://www.npmjs.com/package/form-urlencoded looks like it will be helpful for either the praxis plugin or labpatterns proxy to wrangle the data before sending to 4store.
-Current strategy is have the Praxis add-on send json(-ld) - this can be stored in couchdb directly then simultaneously wrangle the json into form-encoded and POST to 4store /update
+Current strategy is have the Praxis add-on send json(-ld)  to labatterns/annotate - this can be stored in couchdb somewhat directly then simultaneously wrangle the json into form-encoded and POST to 4store localhost/update

 BTW - getting 4store to load/serve
 first - start the db